DayZedAndConfused762/RustAndRuin/rustandruin.md

 								!!
 Being stung by angry insects.
 								!!
 Scraping your leg on a loose board.
 								!!
 Getting a rash from irritating plants.
-					@@ Daily Limit: You can only perform "Search Lot 27" a maximum of 5 times per day [reset by sleeping]
+					@@ Daily Limit: You can only perform "Search Lot 27" a maximum of 5 times per day [reset by sleeping past midnight]
 				 > Crafting System(First unlocked upon finding Wood, Rags, Dirty Water or Rotten Food)
 					 > Craft Campfire (Enables boiling Dirty Water to Clean Water, and cooking Rotten Food to Cooked Food)
 							$$ Cost: 2 Wood